Xendit Consolidated Company Dashboard

 Manual reconciliation

-Finance teams are reconciling activity across multiple accounts, tools, and reporting systems manually, increasing the risk of errors and inefficiency.
+Finance teams manually reconcile activity across multiple accounts, tools, and systems

 Diverse account ownership models